Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 (the trust-on-first-use paradigm), permit users to manually select variants or disable variant use entirely.
 For example, a user who does not have an NVIDIA GPU does not really need to query the respective plugin.

+We're confident that this will result in something that will be acceptable to the community after the design and its review are fully complete.

 ## The present, and the future